decretist/Dissertation/Chapter3/chapter3.markdown

 Chiusi ought to be considered more credible in light of the newly available evidence.

-The best place to look for first-hand evidence from Omnebene about Gratian and whether he had been Gratian's student, as well as the circumstances under which the *Decretum* was composed, would be in a preface to his abbreviation.
+The best place to look for first-hand evidence from Omnibonus about Gratian and whether he had been Gratian's student, as well as the circumstances under which the *Decretum* was composed, would be in a preface to his abbreviation.
 Unfortunately, there is no printed edition